 Each of the two UVES-fibre slits (one per plate) consists of 9 fibres, although only eight fibres can be used simultaneously.
+Since September 11, 2012, Fibre 37 on plate 2 has been disabled.

 They have a core of 120 microns diameter and a cladding of 144 microns.
 Each fibre is protected by a Polyamide jacket of 180 micron diameter.
 The fibre to fibre separation (center to center) is 1.7 times the fibre core (1.7 arcseconds).